Culture of Qatar: Dress

-In Qatar's culture, honoring one's elders is regarded as an essential virtue.
-The Bedouin and Hadar (settled) communities were known for their challenging lifestyles, requiring every member of the household to serve a vital role.
-In the Bedouin lifestyle, the patriarch would embark on hunting expeditions and engage in trade to ensure his family's well-being.
-Meanwhile, the women would remain in the camp to tend to the livestock, weave al sadu, care for the children, and prepare meals.
-Similarly, the men would undertake long pearling voyages in Hadar communities, leaving the mothers responsible for the household and community.
-In these communities, each member fulfilled specific duties to ensure the smooth functioning of the household.

 Social welfare

 Qatar has been described as a rentier state that has allocated a significant portion of its wealth from hydrocarbon exports towards the social welfare of its citizens, in a sense, "buying their loyalty".
-Such programs are seen by the House of Thani as being integral to maintaining their legitimacy.
+The ruling House of Thani uses such policies to maintain their legitimacy.

-Initially, the distribution of wealth in the rentier state model was exclusive, with only a select few involved in its creation and allocation, while the majority benefited as recipients.
-Despite the perception of every Qatari holding a "winning lottery ticket," the reality was that hydrocarbon revenues were controlled by the state and channeled to citizens through specific mechanisms.
-During Qatar's early years of oil wealth, infrastructure and social services evolved slowly alongside hydrocarbon development.
-Initial efforts targeted basic needs like electricity, water, healthcare, and education, albeit with a significant portion of oil revenues redirected to the ruler's personal treasury.
-However, protests during Sheikh Ahmad bin Ali Al Thani's rule led to a more equitable distribution of oil revenues, known as the "quarter rule".
-His successor, Emir Khalifa bin Hamad Al Thani, furthered this trend, significantly increasing social aid, housing benefits, and salary increments.
+In the state's early years, wealth distribution was often unequal, benefiting primarily members of the ruling family and those with governmental positions.
+The country's infrastructure and social services developed at a relatively slow pace, with the share of oil wealth being split between basic needs like electricity, water, healthcare, and education, and the ruler's personal treasury.
+However, protests during the reign of Ahmad bin Ali Al Thani (1960–1972) led to a more equitable distribution of oil revenues, known as the "quarter rule".
+His successor, Khalifa bin Hamad Al Thani, furthered this trend by increasing social welfare, housing benefits, and salary increments.

-In addition to providing essential services like healthcare, education, and housing—all at no cost to citizens—there are no taxes and an abundance of state benefits, including land grants, interest-free loans, scholarships for students studying abroad, and guaranteed civil service jobs.
-As a result of these various benefits, some Western analysts have described Qatari citizens as "too rich to care" about disrupting the political system or questioning the legitimacy of its ruler.
-Despite these outward appearances of prosperity and contentment, recent surveys reveal that some of the Qatari population is dissatisfied with state benefits.
-While services like healthcare and education enjoy relatively high levels of support, other aspects, such as retirement benefits, receive notably less endorsement.
+In addition to providing essential services like healthcare and education free of charge to citizens, there are no taxes and several state benefits, including land grants, interest-free loans, scholarships for students studying abroad, and guaranteed civil service jobs.
+As a result of these benefits, some political analysts have described Qatari citizens as "too rich to care" about disrupting the political system or questioning the legitimacy of its ruler.
 Benefits and privileges afforded can vary depending on the social standing of a family.